tahoe-lafs/web-landing-page/README.md

 ## Building

 This web page is built and deployed by CI.
+A preview is also automaticaly genereated for PRs made from branches local to this repository (require push/write permission).

 If you want to pre-view your changes on your local machine before pushing commits, you might want to start a development server.

-Issuing this command on a system with Docker runs a web server on http://localhost:4000/ that re-builds the page automatically on source file change:
+Issuing this command on a system with Docker runs a web server on http://localhost:4000/ that re-builds and refresh the page automatically on source file change:

 ```sh
 docker-compose up
 ```

 ## Contributing